krishaamer/green-filter-research/research/literature/ai.md

 |--------------------|-------------------|---------------------------------|
 | Reduce the time to task | Make the task easier | Personalize the experience for an individual |

-### AI Explainability {#ai-explainability}
+### Explainable AI {#explainable-ai}

-Research in AI-explainability (XAI in literature) is on the lookout for ways to create more ***transparency and credibility*** in AI systems, which are prerequisites for building trust in AI and foundations for ***AI acceptance***.

-As humans we tend to fear what we don’t understand.
-AI-models are opaque ’*black boxes’*, where it’s difficult to pin-point exactly why a certain decision was made, such as inside the human brain.
-This line of thought leads me to the idea of ***AI psychologists,*** who might figure out the ***thought?*** patterns inside the model.
+“As humans we tend to fear what we don’t understand” is a common sentiment which has been confirmed psychology (Allport, 1979).
+Current AI-models are opaque ’*black boxes’*, where it’s difficult to pin-point exactly why a certain decision was made or how a certain expression was reached, not unlike inside the human brain.
+This line of thought leads me to the idea of ***AI psychologists,*** who might figure out the ***thought patterns*** inside the model.
+Research in AI-explainability (XAI in literature) is on the lookout for ways to create more ***transparency and credibility*** in AI systems, which could lead to building trust in AI systems and would form the foundations for ***AI acceptance***.

 -   Tristan Greene (2022): when the quality of AI responses becomes good enough, people begin to get confused.

-Current AIs are largely *‘black boxes’*, which do not explain how they reach a certain expression; Bowman (2023) says steering LLMs is unreliable and event experts don’t fully understand the inner workings of the models, however work towards improving ***AI steerability*** and ***AI alignment*** is ongoing.
-Liang et al. (2022) believes there’s early evidence it’s possible to assess the quality of LLM output transparently and Cabitza et al. (2023) proposes a framework for quality criteria and explainability of AI-expressions.
-Khosravi et al. (2022) proposes a less general framework for explainability, focused squarely on education.
+Bowman (2023) says steering Large Language Models is unreliable; even experts don’t fully understand the inner workings of the models.
+Work towards improving both ***AI steerability*** and ***AI alignment*** (doing what humans expect) is ongoing.
+Liang et al. (2022) believes there’s early evidence it’s possible to assess the quality of LLM output transparently.
+Cabitza et al. (2023) proposes a framework for quality criteria and explainability of AI-expressions.
+Khosravi et al. (2022) proposes a framework for AI explainability, focused squarely on education.
 Holzinger et al. (2021) highlights possible approaches to implementing transparency and explainability in AI models.
 While AI outperforms humans on many tasks, humans are experts in multi-modal thinking, bridging diverse fields.

 -   The user experience (UX) of AI is a topic under active development by all the largest online platforms.
 The general public is familiar with the most famous AI helpers, ChatGPT, Apple’s Siri, Amazon’s Alexa, Microsoft’s Cortana, Google’s Assistant, Alibaba’s Genie, Xiaomi’s Xiao Ai, and many others.
 For general, everyday tasks, such as asking factual questions, controlling home devices, playing media, making orders, and navigating the smart city.

-#### AI Credibility Heuristic: A Systematic Model {#ai-credibility-heuristic-a-systematic-model}
+The AI Credibility Heuristic: A Systematic Model explains how… similar to Daniel Kahneman’s book “Thinking, Fast and Slow”.

 ``` mdx-code-block
 <Figure caption="Heuristic-Systematic Model of AI Credibility" src={AI} />